uib-ub/ordbokene-nuxt/README.md

 ## Text content
 The text content of the help pages, about pages and contact us page are fetched at build time from the master branch of this repo: https://git.app.uib.no/spraksamlingane/ordbokene-content

+## Sitemaps
+Sitemaps for the production deployment are generated once a scheduled cicd pipeline.
+They are generated for the main branch.
+There is a scheduled pipeline for the ordbokene-dev branch that can be activated for debugging.